tsugumasa320/tsugumasa320.github.io/_pages/works.md

 ---

-### Control design of a new compressor
+### Development of drying function

 <img src="https://panasonic.jp/wash/products/lx/heatpump/21heatpump_02.jpg" width="300px">

-  * Activities: Conducted control design while conducting various tests in order to adopt a new compressor.
+  * Activities: Conducted control design while conducting various tests in order to adopt a new compressor　and　Development and verification of drying filters
   * Outcome: Currently in progress, scheduled for commercialization in the next fiscal year
   * Role: Planning and implementation of various tests, parameter design